jonwashburn/riemann-rs-geometry/WRITTEN_PROOF_PROMPT.md

 - `PhaseVelocityFTC` (S2a1): an FTC-valid (integrable) phase velocity density `dθ/dt` for that lift on Whitney bases.
 These rebuild the bundled gate via `GreenTraceIdentity.of_lift_and_ftc`.

-**Boundary-term gate (this is now the boxed target):** the minimal Port-level hook is `PhaseVelocityBoundaryTrace (L := L) (F := F)`, i.e. existence of a 2D field whose boundary trace equals the phase velocity.
+**Boundary-term gate (boxed target, non-vacuous):** the direct Port-level hook `PhaseVelocityBoundaryTrace` is too weak by itself (you can “fake” the boundary value).
+So we now box the stronger, energy-tied interface `PhaseVelocityBoundaryTracePoisson (L := L) (F := F)` in `RiemannRecognitionGeometry/Port/CofactorCRGreenS2Interfaces.lean`, which asserts the phase velocity is the **boundary limit** \(y\downarrow0\) of the x-component of the conjugate Poisson gradient for `cofactorLogAbs ρ` (the same Poisson-model field whose Carleson energy defines `cofactorEbox_poisson`).

 For semantic faithfulness, there is also a “log-branch CR identity” archetype in `RiemannRecognitionGeometry/Port/CRBoundaryTraceInterfaces.lean`:
-`CRBoundaryTraceInterfaces.CRBoundaryTraceLog`, which implies `PhaseVelocityBoundaryTrace` via `phaseVelocityBoundaryTrace_of_CRBoundaryTraceLog`.

-**Non-vacuity note (important):**
-`PhaseVelocityBoundaryTrace` by itself does not yet force the trace field to be the *same* harmonic field whose Carleson-box energy is `cofactorEbox_poisson`.
-In an actual discharge, the trace field must be tied to that energy model (Poisson/conjugate-Poisson / Green identity on Whitney boxes).
+`CRBoundaryTraceInterfaces.CRBoundaryTraceLog` (sufficient to imply a boundary-trace hook once the model is wired).

 **Decomposition (now formalized as a reusable lemma):** the *algebraic* core “(pairing bound) + (remainder bound) ⇒ (boundary bound)” is now in